Riot police move in to end Myanmar copper mine protest

-Land disputes are a growing problem in Myanmar.
-Protests were suppressed quickly under the junta in place until last year but have become more common as President Thein Sein has opened up the country and pushed through reforms.

-Truckloads of police arrived at camps set up near the Monywa mine in the Sagaing region to protest against the $1 billion expansion, which locals say has caused the unlawful confiscation of more than 7,800 acres (3,160 hectares) of land.
+Truckloads of police arrived at camps set up near the Monywa mine in the Sagaing region to protest against the $1 billion (624.4 million pounds) project, which locals say has meant the unlawful confiscation of more than 7,800 acres (3,160 hectares) of land.

 "They started to disperse the crowd by using water cannon at Kyaw Ywa camp at about 2:55 a.m.," Shin Oattama, a Buddhist monk who had been helping the villagers, told Reuters by telephone.

 "They then shot some sort of canisters that caused fire at the camp.
 We just don't know what sort of weapon it was."
-He said about 10 monks were injured and two of them were in a critical condition.
+He said about 10 monks were injured, two of whom were in critical condition.

 "We are now seeking refuge at a nearby village.
 There's no ambulance, no doctor to take care of the injured," he said.